Chinese Hamster Ovary cell line, CHO-derived cynomolgus monkey SIRP beta 1/CD172b protein Glu30-Pro369, with a C-terminal 6-His tag

 CD172 antigen-like family member B, CD172b, CD172b antigen, DKFZp686A05192, FLJ26614, SIRP beta 1, SIRP-BETA-1, SIRP-beta-1 isoform 3, SIRPB1, signal-regulatory protein beta 1, signal-regulatory protein beta-1

-Currently there are no citations for Recombinant Cynomolgus SIRP beta 1/CD172b His Protein, CF.
+Citations for Recombinant Cynomolgus SIRP beta 1/CD172b His Protein, CF

 Setting the standard in quality research reagents for over 30 years